aakriti-nag/Predicting-the-number-of-rings-in-a-abalone/README.md

 test.csv - the test dataset; objective is to predict the value of Rings for each row.

 From operforming the initial analysis,
-Sex is the only categorical column, with
+Sex is the only categorical column
 ![image](https://github.com/aakriti-nag/Predicting-the-number-of-rings-in-a-abalone/assets/166777298/ac1251a7-da41-4900-b9e1-ecf8a3a3c1df)

+The target variable 'Rings' from the train dataset has values ranging from 1 to 29.